run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 >  Allows defining specific nodes (machines) or a group of nodes on which the workload will run.
 To use this feature your administrator will need to label nodes as explained here: [Limit a Workload to a Specific Node Group](../../Administrator/Researcher-Setup/Limit-a-Workload-to-a-Specific-Node-Group.md)
 > This flag can be used in conjunction with Project-based affinity.
 In this case, the flag is used to refine the list of allowable node groups set in the project.
 For more information see: [Working with Projects](../../Administrator/Admin-User-Interface-Setup/Working-with-Projects.md)

+--parallelism int

+> The number of pods this job tries to run in parallel at any time.
+Used for [Hyperparameter optimization](../Walkthroughs/walkthrough-hpo.md).
+Use together with ``--completions``.

 --port stringArray